Capacities associated with scalar signed Riesz kernels, and analytic capacity: Miscellaneous related results

-\begin{gracies} The authors are indebted to X.Tolsa for several useful conversations, which led to the example in section 6.2.
+\begin{gracies} The authors are indebted to X.Tolsa for several useful conversations, which led to the example in section 6.2 and to M. Melnikov for reminding them the well known argument to obtain the first inequality in \eqref{mark}.
 The authors were partially supported by grants 2009-SGR-420 (Generalitat de Catalunya) and MTM2007-60062 (Spanish Ministry of Science). \end{gracies}